 Li et al. proposed one lightweight action recognition architecture based on deep neural networks using RGB data.
 It consists of Convolution Neural Networks (CNN), Long Short-Term Memory (LSTM) units, and a temporal-wise attention model.
 It consists of three main components: the Input processing model, the Single frame representation model, and the Activity recognition model.

 Neidet et al. and his team published a paper using an intelligent traffic accident detection system in which vehicles exchange micro vehicle sizes with each other.
 Using random forests, they get 91.56% performance.

-Next comes another work by Nejdet et al. to photos intended to analyse traffic behaviour.
-A vehicle that behaves differently from the current traffic behaviour is likely to cause an accident, and the results showed that the clustering algorithm could successfully detect accidents.
+Next comes another work by Nejdet et al. to photos intended to analyze traffic behavior.
+A vehicle that behaves differently from the current traffic behavior is likely to cause an accident, and the results showed that the clustering algorithm could successfully detect accidents.

 I have studied various pre-trained image classification CNN models like VGG-16, ResNet, Inception-V3, and MobileNet, and validate them against datasets collected from multiple sources.
 Based on their precision, accuracy, and F1 score, I have validated them against the MY dataset to check which one suits us.

 I collected and isolated around 25,000 labeled videos from multiple sources so that they can be used to train separate models designed to detect these situations/accidents.
 I also did some research on understanding these.